 Stryker Orthopaedics produces a variety of medical devices and implants.
 The hip implants targeted by this specific recall are the:

-- Rejuvenate Modular Hip System; and
+- Rejuvenate Modular Hip System

-- ABG II modular-neck hip stem.
+- ABG II modular-neck hip stem

 In an October 2013 regulatory filing, Stryker said it expects to spend between $700 million and $1.13 billion to resolve litigation and other costs related to its hip implant recall.
 Stryker has said that it intends to reimburse patients for “reasonable and customary” medical costs, including revision surgeries.